katrintirok/python-environmental-lesson/_episodes/01-intro-to-python.md

 The quotes around "mouse", "rat", etc. are essential here.
 Without the quotes python will assume there are variables called `mouse`, `rat` and `dog`.
 As these variables don't exist in python's memory, there will be an error message.

-Lists in python can also hold of items of different data type, i.e. a mix of numbers and strings:
+Lists in python can also hold items of different data type, i.e. a mix of numbers and strings:

 ```
 streets = ["first", "second", "third", 1, 2, 3]
 streets
 ```

-You can use functions with lists, e.g. to get the number of elements in a list use `len()`:
+You can use functions with lists, e.g. to get the number of elements in a list, i.e. its length, use `len()`:

 ```
 len(animals)